Are German Shepherds Protective? (+Tips to Prevent Aggression)

 Positive Reinforcement

 Positive reinforcement techniques such as giving treats, verbal praise, and affection can help your German Shepherd associate good behavior with a rewarding outcome.
-This type of reinforcement encourages your dog to repeat positive behaviors rather than engaging in undesirable ones.
-It’s important to note that positive reinforcement does not involve punishment, as this can have harmful effects on your dog’s behavior and well-being.

 Training Tips for Nurturing a Protective German Shepherd